 Poor diets are the leading cause of global ill health and a driver of poor nutrition, leading to undernutrition and deficiencies such as anaemia, decreased energy levels, reduced health, and lower productivity.
 Tea workers and farmers often suffer from high undernutrition rates than because their diets, which consist largely of staple foods such as rice, bread, maize and wheat, are often not varied and balanced, lacking foods rich in essential nutrients and vitamins needed for good health and for supporting the many physical functions needed for an active life.

-Healthy Diets for Tea Communities aims to improve the diets of tea workers, farmers and their families in Kenya, Malawi and Assam State in India.
+Our Healthy Diets for Tea Communities programme aims to improve the diets of tea workers, farmers and their families in Kenya, Malawi and Assam State in India.

 The programme works on different areas in each country context, but focuses on: